suhaibasaeed/Blog/README.md

 # Blog
-A repo for code used for my technical blog posts
+A repo for code used for in my technical blog posts